Friday, November 28, 2025

 Then, I pour off most of the water, but save some in a glass measuring cup.

-I add butter, sour cream or plain greek yogurt, and salt if necessary, and the potato water, as I use the beaters/hand mixer to "mash" them.
+I add butter, sour cream or plain greek yogurt, and salt if necessary, and the potato water, and I use the beaters/hand mixer to "mash" them.

 voila!